Lesson Plan - Get It!

 - Are these continents still moving away from each other?

-These and many other questions are the subjects of your exploration today!
+These and many other questions are the subjects of your exploration in this lesson!

 You are likely more familiar with the term Pangaea.

 Pangaea was the name given to a supercontinent that existed millions of years ago.
 Like any geologic formation, its evolution is evident.

 Therefore, several names were coined to distinguish each of its evolutionary forms — Kenorland, Columbia, Rodinia, and Pangaea.
-In fact, even the future fate of the continents has its own name — Amasia.
+Even the future fate of the continents has its name — Amasia.

 This lesson will be an exciting feat of geologic history at its finest!

 The Continental Drift Theory

-The theory of continental motion started about 1912 when a scientist named Alfred Wegener began analyzing old and new data about the position of the continents on the face of the earth during the Paleozoic era.
+The theory of continental motion started about 1912 when a scientist named Alfred Wegener began analyzing old and new data about the position of the continents on the face of the earth during what many scientists refer to as the Paleozoic era.

-The Paleozoic era is an age of major change on the earth where continents started moving apart and combining about 540 million years ago.
+The Paleozoic era is an age of major change on the earth where continents started moving apart and combining about 540 million years ago, based on evolution theories.
 He called it Urkontinent, later changing it to Pangaea, which means all earth.

 Watch an animated documentary about the adventures of Alfred Wegener.

-Wegener named this collection of studies the continental drift theory, which became the basis of the plate tectonic theory widely accepted at the present time.
+Wegener named this collection of studies the continental drift theory, which became the basis of the plate tectonic theory widely accepted at present.

 However, it wasn't easy for Wegener because many geologists soundly denounced his theory after he published the details in a 1915 book called The Origin of Continents and Oceans.
 These geologists asserted that Wegener did not have sufficient evidence or even models to explain how pieces of the land moved.

-While Wegener's observations about fossils and rocks that existed in each of these continents are correct, there were many parts of the theory that were proven inaccurate.
+While Wegener's observations about fossils and rocks in each of these continents are correct, many parts of the theory were proven inaccurate.

 One of these hypothesized that the continents might have plowed through the ocean crust like icebreakers smashing through the ice.
-This idea was obviously proven wrong.
+This idea was proven wrong.

 Regardless of inconsistencies, Wegener laid down the foundation for what we know about the earth's geologic features and behaviors.